-Once you have completed your PADI Open Water Course, the next step is to select the PADI Advanced Open Water Program.
+Once you have completed your PADI Open Water Course, the next step is to enhance your scuba skills with the PADI Advanced Open Water Program.
 We offer regular Advanced Open Water diver courses from Cairns.

 There are no formal classroom sessions with this PADI course, and no exam!
 The only academic work required is to read the relevant chapters in the PADI Advanced Open Water Diver Manual and complete the knowledge reviews at the end of each chapter.